-Initially people seeking to harness hydroelectric power would site turbines at naturally occurring waterfalls.
+People historically put hydroelectric power turbines near naturally occurring waterfalls.

 In this way, the first hydroelectric plant was set up and powered by the Niagara Falls in 1879.

-Later, in 1882, power operators set a plant on the Fox River in U.S.A to light up two paper mills and a house.
+Later, in 1882, power operators set a plant on the Fox River in U.S.A to power two paper mills and a house.